oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     /home/oracle/scripts/cloning/encrypt_tablespaces.sh CDB2
     </copy>
     ```

-**Key Points**
-- When you are finished you need to do a full backup as an incremental will not see the tablespace as encrypted
-- The backup should be done as-soon-as it is done encrypting
-- If you do a restore to the data file before doing the full backup and applied the archive logs to bring it forward the restore would be unencrypted

 3. Look at the key status again and let's review what happened to the tablespaces and how this ties together